andihkzs/space-invaders-3d/README.md

 ## Live Demo

-Play the game at: [Space Invaders 3D Demo](https://your-demo-url-here.com)
+Play the game at: [Space Invaders 3D Demo](https://precious-semolina-3c8838.netlify.app/)

-> **Note**: Replace the demo URL above with your actual deployed link once you push to a hosting service like GitHub Pages, Netlify, or Vercel.
+> **Note**: The game is now live and playable!
+Try to beat your high score.

 ## Development